 There are some distinct differences between U4U and the later programs.
 Notably, U4U allowed for dual nationalities to apply, did not have a cap, and did not expand Title 42 to include Ukrainians.

-The issue of erroneous addresses on migrant paperwork is an overlapping but distinct one from transporting migrants.
 Since spring 2022, nonprofits began receiving government paperwork (including Notices to Appear (NTAs) and calendar hearing notices) for migrants that were not their clients.
 Similarly, some migrants began appearing at nonprofits with NTAs that listed the nonprofit’s address.
 While this issue is prevalent across the country, many of the migrants being transported around the country are arriving with paperwork with a nonprofit address.
 With the end of Title 42, AILA is expecting this practice to continue and likely increase.

 Immigration attorneys should incorporate screening for a nonprofit address on NTAs and hearing notices into their practice.
 While many nonprofits are actively working to resolve this issue for the migrants for whom they receive notices, it is possible that a future client of yours could have already missed a hearing date because of this issue.
 AILA members can read our practice alert on this issue.